Please update your browser.

 JPMorgan Chase’s relationships with our employees, clients and suppliers, and with the countries and communities in which we operate, are intended to reflect the principles, policies, codes and accords set forth and referred to in this Human Rights Statement.
 Our conviction with respect to responsible, honest and ethical behavior informs our Code of Conduct and the character of our company is defined by the personal integrity and honesty of our employees.

 JPMorgan Chase has adopted the Wolfsberg Principles and is one of the founders of The Carbon Principles for understanding carbon risk.
 Our asset management business has adopted the United Nations Principles for Responsible Investing and the Extractive Industries Transparency Initiative.
-JPMorgan Chase has also published an Environmental and Social Policy Framework.
-It includes implementation of the Equator Principles for certain transactions which, through the International Finance Corporation's environmental and social Performance Standards, addresses issues such as labor and working conditions, community health and safety, land acquisitions and resettlement, and the treatment of indigenous peoples.
+We consider the Equator Principles for certain transactions which, through the International Finance Corporation's environmental and social Performance Standards, addresses issues such as labor and working conditions, community health and safety, land acquisitions and resettlement, and the treatment of indigenous peoples.

 JPMorgan Chase believes it is the role of government in each country to protect the human rights, including the safety and security, of its citizens.
 However, we believe we can play a constructive role in helping to promote respect for human rights by our own actions and by seeking to engage with the governments of the countries with and in which we operate.
 Further, we acknowledge the Guiding Principles on Business and Human Rights as the recognized framework for corporations to respect human rights in their own operations and through their business relationships.